echoMiranda/learningChallenge/README.md

 -Delete the master brench (that contain the files crated by node.js);
 -Try push new project(the one created by wordpress in local host) folder on main brench;
 -Solving issues that keep me away from pushing the files;
+-Issue solved(diferent brench name, diferent commiit history and files on local and remote)
+  chage tehe local brench name, make a pull eveen with inconsistency of files using a parameter to ignore
+  than make a push and work = )